Where we work /

 We have been working in Ukraine and neighbouring countries hosting Ukrainian refugees since May 2022 to understand the views of affected communities, aid recipients and local actors regarding the humanitarian response.

-Partnering with local experts at the Kiev International Institute of Sociology, we seek and analyse people’s views on access to assistance, aid-seeking behaviour, information access, knowledge of feedback mechanisms, and fairness.
-We use this analysis to facilitate dialogue across the country, with and between aid recipients, implementers, leaders and funders, to support incremental improvement in the ongoing response.
+Partnering with local experts at the Kyiv International Institute of Sociology, we sought and analysed people’s views on access to assistance, aid-seeking behaviour, information access, knowledge of feedback mechanisms, and fairness.
+We used this analysis to facilitate dialogue across the country, with and between aid recipients, implementers, leaders and funders, to support incremental improvement in the ongoing response.

 Contact